 You need to keep your skin covered, so you need running tights, such as the Under Armour Women’s ColdGear Tights.
 You want to make sure your tights are thick, lined and long enough to cover all of your skin.
 If you need an extra layer on top, try something like the Columbia Sportswear Women’s Storm Surge Pant.

-Your base layer on top should be long sleeve and ideally mock-neck, like the Columbia Women’s Base Layer Mock Neck.
+Your base layer on top should be long sleeve and ideally mock-neck, like the Baleaf Women’s Fleece Thermal Mock Neck.
+If it’s really cold, and/or you’ll be out for more than an hour, you might want to invest in some merino wool baselayers, like the gear from IceBreaker.

-For jackets, I like a mock neck and secure pockets, like the ASICS Women’s Studio Fit-Sana Full Zip Jacket.
+For jackets, I like a mock neck and secure pockets, like the Mizuno Running Womens Breath Thermo Hoody Jacket.

 You want your feet to stay warm without overheating.
 It might be tempting to double up on socks – DON’T. Unless you like getting blisters.
 There are lots of socks to choose from, and every runner has a preference.
 I prefer Injinji 2.0 Outdoor Midweight Crew Nuwool Socks for keeping my feet warm and dry, and the taller crew-length prevents exposed skin around my ankles.
 (Otherwise … ALERT THE ELDERS.)